 3. Notice what has been a barrier to you practicing your love.
 Is it primarily about the inner critic for you?
 Or the logistical challenges?
 Or are there stronger drives pushing you to stay in a numbed out state?
 Look with compassion at what has stood in the way.

 4. Put a date on the calendar to do the thing you love.
 Tell one supportive person about it so you are held (lovingly) accountable to make it happen!

-And last but not least, if you are wanting to live a life you love, and do work that fills you with a sense of meaning and joy, check out my Playing Big Course, open for registration this week (we open registration just once a year!)
-You can find all the information about it, hear from grads, and get your spot HERE.
+And last but not least, if you are wanting to live a life you love, and do work that fills you with a sense of meaning and joy, check out my Playing Big Course.
+You can find all the information about it, hear from grads, and get on the advance notice list HERE.